nmshd/documentation/_docs_use-cases/use-case-consumption-get-shared-versions-of-an-attribute.md

 - The `attributeId` belonging to a LocalAttribute you would like to know all shared versions of
 - Optionally the returned LocalAttributes can be limited to those shared with specific `peers`.
 - `onlyLatestVersions` omits succeeded versions such that only the most recent version you shared per peer is returned.
-In detail, this means that if the `attributeId` given as input belongs to a LocalAttribute, whose successor you also already have shared with the peer, the shared copy corresponding to the successor will be returned.
+In detail, this means that if the `attributeId` given as input belongs to a LocalAttribute, that already has successors you also shared with the peer, only the shared copy corresponding to the most recently shared successor will be returned.
 By default this is set to be `true`.

 ## On Success